Parallel Tempering-Inspired Distributed Binary Optimization with In-Memory Computing: Introduction

 This paper is organized as follows.
 Section~\ref{sec:bg_pre} introduces the SAT problem, the WalkSAT heuristic, and PT.
 In Sec.~\ref{sec:method}, we describe the SAT problem instances used for benchmarking and the PTIC-WalkSAT algorithm, as well as two benchmarking-related techniques: the evaluation metrics and the simulation environment.
 Section~\ref{sec:results} presents the full computational results.
 In Sec.~\ref{sec:discussion}, further analysis and discussion are provided.
 Section~\ref{sec:conclusion} gives a brief summary of our work, concluding the article.
-An appendix provides additional information on the PTIC-WalkSAT algorithm and our full benchmarking results.
+Appendices \ref{apx:internal_dynamics_ptic} and \ref{apx:full_benchmarking_results} provide additional information on the PTIC-WalkSAT algorithm and our full benchmarking results.